I think all Thursdays should call for pizza.

 Also, it is apparent from this post being so all over the place, that my brain is clearly ready for the weekend.
 And maybe even some more pizza.

 - For the Dough: In a large bowl, combine water, yeast and honey.
 Mix with a spoon, then let sit until foamy, about 10 minutes.
-Add in the flour and olive oil stirring with a spoon until the dough comes together but is still sticky.
+Add in the 1 cup flour, the salt and olive oil stirring with a spoon until the dough comes together but is still sticky.
 Using your hands, form the dough into a ball and work the additional 1/2 cup flour in to the dough if needed, kneading it on a floured surface for a few minutes.
 You can also do all the mixing and kneading in your stand mixer with the dough hook attachment.
 Rub the same bowl with olive oil then place the dough inside, turning to coat.
 Cover with a towel and place in a warm place to rise for about 1 1/2 hours.

 - When the dough is ready, start assembling the pizzas.
 Preheat the oven to 375 degrees F.